Your account | Cart Cart

 If the Active Directory database files (NTDS.DIT and EDB.LOG) or the System Volume (SYSVOL) are scattered across multiple disks you need to include all the disks that contain the AD files.

-For example, let's assume that on the dead computer your original Windows folder was in C:\Windows, SYSVOL was in D:\SYSVOL, the database files were in E:\MyAd\NTDS, and the log files were in E:\MyAd\NTDSLOG.
+For example, assume that on the dead computer your original Windows folder was in C:\Windows, SYSVOL was in D:\SYSVOL, the database files were in E:\MyAd\NTDS, and the log files were in E:\MyAd\NTDSLOG.

 Method 1: Attach the old C:, D:, and E: disks to the new computer.
 If you already have disks C:, D: and E:, the attached disks will be labeled F:, G:, and H:.

-UMove will prompt you to enter the disk map.
+U-Move will prompt you to enter the disk map.
 The disk map shows which original disk letters correspond to which local disk letters on the new computer.
 See figure 1.

 Click Next to continue.